#1 in Las Vegas for Bachelor Parties

 9.8Location

-Why for a bachelor party — The Cosmopolitan of Las Vegas opened in 2010 and was bought by MGM Resorts International in 2022; the operating model has remained the most-design-led of the Center Strip towers and the most-explicitly-bachelor-targeted from the start.
-Three thousand and twenty-seven rooms across…
+Why for a bachelor party: The Cosmopolitan of Las Vegas opened in 2010 and was bought by MGM Resorts International in 2022; the operating model has remained the most-design-led of the Center Strip towers and the most-explicitly-bachelor-targeted from the start.
+Three thousand and twenty-seven rooms across the Boulevard and Chelsea towers, with the terrace rooms that made the hotel's name.

 Best room: Wraparound Terrace Suite (the bachelor flagship, 1,000 sqft, wrap terrace with hot tub) or City Room Wraparound Terrace for the entry-level terrace product.